 Photographs by Gerard Fuehrer

 The Mead presents many opportunities to explore and get involved.
-Offering over 80 miles of hiking trails and dikes, a seasonal 7.5 mile long bike trail, and recreational opportunities, as well as volunteering or participating in our events.
+Offering over 80 miles of hiking trails and dikes, 3 easy walking trails around the Center, and other recreational opportunities, as well as volunteering or participating in our events.
 Mead can truly offer visitors a one on one nature experience.

 The Mead and the McMillan Wildlife Areas are managed by the Department of Natural Resources to maintain and enhance habitats that support wildlife.

 Bring your family, bring your friends, bring yourself, and come check us out today!